minji2687/minji2687/README.md

-# Minji Jo
+# Hi, I'm Minji 🌿

-Frontend Developer
+Frontend Developer with 5 years of experience building web and mobile services.

-Building reliable user experiences for complex data and real-world operations.
+I build reliable user experiences for complex data and real-world operations.

 ---